fabian-thomas/bookmark/README.md

 ![An image of the rofi frontend.](misc/rofi.png)

 While it might seem inherent that bookmarks of websites are stored in and accessed via your browser, I believe that web bookmarks should be stored and accessed independent of a browser.
-This makes it possible to easily switch browsers or using multiple browsers simultaneously.
+This makes it possible to easily switch browsers or to use multiple browsers simultaneously.
 This bookmark manager is what I developed for my personal needs.
 It is inspired by `pass`, [the standard unix password manager](https://www.passwordstore.org/).